TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 prove model inference.
 Transcription is now offered only as the first step, matching the desktop API rather than letting users build a rejected chain.

+Native lifetime test audit found a call to the shell plugin's private Command::new constructor.
+It now creates a mock Tauri app with the shell plugin and uses the public ShellExt::command API to launch the real child.
+The Tauri test feature is development-only.
+Cargo manifest metadata resolves;
+full native compilation and execution remain due in CI.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.